 - Curriculum Flexibility—Economics is a broad subject with many sub-fields.
-Students pursuing the economics major can choose either a B.A. or B.S. degree.
-The B.A. degree program includes 21-30 elective hours, and the B.S. degree program includes 30 elective hours of coursework.
-This enables students to complete a minor or a second major—within four years of study.
+Students pursuing the economics degree are allowed significant flexibility.
+The program includes 30 elective hours of coursework, which enables students to complete a minor or a second major—within four years of study.